 Chances are that the dealership will probably want to see proof that you have insurance for your shiny new car before you take possession of the vehicle and drive off the lot.
 So, if you roll up and walk in expecting to drive away in a new car, you may have another think coming if you can’t prove that you’ve got insurance for it.

 2. You need to check if your current policy has a “grace period” where your new car will be covered.

-Some policies have a grace period where the new car will be automatically covered under your current insurance for a certain amount of time when you trade in your old car for the new one.
+Some policies have a grace period where a new car will be automatically covered under your current insurance for a certain amount of time.
 Each policy is different, though, so you should call your agent ahead of purchasing your vehicle to see if this is the case for you.
 You should also ask how long you have to report the new vehicle and add it to your policy.
 Also, does this only apply if you’re trading in your old car for a new one?
 Ask some questions.

 3. If you do not already have a car and insurance, you will need to set up a policy before you take your new car home.

 If you’re buying your first car or you’re not currently covered under an auto insurance policy, you’ll need to get a policy in place before you take the car home.
 It’s generally a good idea to try to do some research on rates before you head out to the dealership so you’re prepared for the price.

 Protect your car & save money.
 Get a quick auto insurance quote today.